NumericalAdvantage/ld-node-novatel-gnss-ins-2/README.md

 #### EnableIMU
 If IMU data is also needed.
 Look at the supply to better understand what is available.

-#### EnableIncompleteEstimates
+#### EnableBadSolutionStatus
-If set to `true`, the node will write position estimate received from the novatel device even in cases when the estimate is not deemed to be correct by the device.
-A data field called solutionStatus will indicate this.
+If set to `true`, the node will write a data field called solutionStatus on the mesh.
 Values used are from the "SolutionStatus" enum shown below.
-The values are mapped from [SPAN Technology for OEMV User Manual Rev 11, Pg 148](https://www.novatel.com/assets/Documents/Manuals/om-20000104.pdf)
+The values are mapped from [SPAN Technology for OEMV User Manual Rev 11, Pg 148](https://www.novatel.com/assets/Documents/Manuals/om-20000104.pdf).
+This would help for debugging this gnss node in situations where it is not working properly or producing too many errors in position estimates.

 ```
 enum SolutionStatus